stdlib-js/stdlib/docs/repl_text.md

   ```

   External aliases are resolved during a separate build process which manages the REPL namespace.
 Where possible, limit the use of external aliases unless absolutely necessary.

+* Generate reference citations using `make citation` to ensure a consistent bibliographic style.